 Checker Plus is a Chrome extension for Gmail that helps you manage multiple Gmail accounts at once so you don't have to flip through multiple inboxes.
 One of the main features is instant email notifications even when Gmail isn't open.
 So if you're a fan of notifications, then you'll like this one.

 Without opening Gmail in your browser, Checker Plus will give you desktop notifications when you get a new email, along with the option to read, listen to, or delete emails.

 I'm a big fan of the extension's voice notification feature.
 If I get an email while I'm busy cooking dinner or something, I can choose to have the extension read the email out loud to me, even if Gmail isn't open.
 (Just remember to shut this off when you head into the office.)

 There are other email clients out there, like Mailbox, Boxer, and CloudMagic, but Mailbird manages to stand out.

 While it only works for Windows users, this email client unifies your inbox with your apps by rolling your email and all your calendar, task, and messaging apps into an all-in-one interface.
 And it's a simple user interface, which you can customize in different colors and layouts.

 Here's an example of what one layout looks like with email and WhatsApp integration:

 Mailbird works for Windows users on desktop and mobile.
-The Lite version is free and will allow you to sync three email accounts.
-If you want to sync more than that and want other, more advanced functionalities -- like the ability to "snooze" your email, Boomerang-style -- then you'll have to get the paid version for $1/month or $45 for a lifetime subscription.
+The Lite version is free, but if you want other, more advanced functionalities -- like the ability to "snooze" your email -- then you'll have to get the paid version for $1/month or $45 for a lifetime subscription.